-I can still remember her standing at the front of the class and explaining the list of words for the week.
-She told a story with this particular word.
-The story was about a TV chef who, in describing whipping eggs, used to say, “Aggrandize the eggs.”
+I can still remember Mrs. Craddock – 10th grade English teacher – standing at the front of the class, explaining the list of words for the week.
+What made this particular word stick?
+She told a story.
+The story described a TV chef who, when whipping eggs, used to say, “Aggrandize the eggs.”
 I have no idea about the chef.
-Neither did I know how to spell aggrandize (thanks spell check and my current 5th grade spelling education), but I will always remember the definition.
+Neither did I know how to spell aggrandize (thanks spell check), but I will always remember the definition.

-Now, I do not think Mrs. Craddock would have been very happy to discover that through her many Weekly Spelling Lists, this former student remembers ONE word.
-And not even how to spell it, at that!
+Now, I don’t think Mrs. Craddock would have been happy to discover her many Weekly Spelling Lists caused this former student to remember ONE word.
+And not even how to spell it!

-Since you now have an idea of the spelling abilities bestowed upon me by my public school education, I am likely the LAST person who should be sharing capital S Spelling advice.
-But my homeschool experience has been one of “redeeming my education,” – learning the things I “should” have learned in my primary and secondary education.
+Since you now have an idea of the spelling abilities my public school education bestowed upon me, I am likely the LAST person who should be sharing capital S Spelling advice.
+But my homeschool experience has been one of “redeeming my education,” – learning the things I should have learned in my primary and secondary education.
 Thus, I have no problem sharing, “I have learned so much in elementary school!”

 Who knew at the beginning of our homeschooling journey spelling would be one of my favorite subjects?
 Certainly not I!
 I couldn’t have imagined the richness of a spelling curriculum before we started using All About Spelling.

-The confidence-building nature of All About Spelling has just gotten better and better with each new level we attain.
-We are currently halfway through Level 7 with my 5th grader, and the later stages of Level 5 and Level 1 with our 4th- and 1st-grade kids.
+The confidence-building nature of All About Spelling has gotten better and better with each new level we attain.
+We are currently halfway through Level 7 with my 5th grader, and the later stages of Level 5 and early stages of Level 2 with our 4th- and 1st-grade kids.

-Stated simply, collectively we love All About Spelling
+Stated simply and collectively: we love All About Spelling